nychealth/EH-dataportal/README.md

 ### Automated actions
 When changed are merged into `development` or `production`, in addition to automated builds, these actions are triggered:
 - The site runs a CodeQL analysis on merges/builds, and is set up to use Github's Depandabot to review dependencies for vulnerabilities.
+- On merge to `development`, a Github Action builds and commits the site files to `gh-pages`.
+On merge to `production`, an Action bulids and commits the site files to `prod-deploy`.
+We deploy this branch to our server to serve up the production site.
 - `Gruntfile.js` runs to create `/static/js/lunr/PagesIndex.json`, which powers the search function (`search-results.js`  uses Lunr functions to search `PagesIndex.jso`n and display results on the search-results template).

 ### Environments